things to do in giethoorn

 A beautiful house in Giethoorn with eye-catching sculptures in the garden.

-Giethoorn is a popular day trip from Amsterdam (about a 1.5 hour drive) but I recommend spending a few days there to truly enjoy its beauty.
+Giethoorn is a popular day trip from Amsterdam (about a 1.5 hour drive) but I recommend spending a few days there or in the area to truly enjoy its beauty.
 Here are my suggestions for things to do in Giethoorn and the surrounding area:

 Explore the Giethoorn canals